Hey Kids (Start Here)

 Newton rolls his eyes, clearly amused, then models the pronated, spread-fingered pose he presumably wants Hermann to adopt before pointing at the table.

 Newton looks at him.
-“I’m extremely serious about this, dude, it’s going to hurt, kind of a lot, for thirty seconds or so.”
+“I’m serious about this, dude, it’s going to hurt, kind of a lot, for thirty seconds or so.”

 “I’m not certain this is a good idea,” Hermann says.

-“Oh my god,” Newton says, sounding breathless, “this is actually really bad, this is actually kind of intolerable, extremely intolerable, totally,” he says, angling the blade beneath Hermann’s skin, “ragingly intolerable, I don’t know if I can—”
+“Oh my god,” Newton says, sounding breathless, “this is bad, this is actually kind of intolerable, extremely intolerable, totally,” he says, angling the blade beneath Hermann’s skin, “ragingly intolerable, I don’t know if I can—”

 Nope, we’re not doing this, buddy, his brain decides.

-He’s not sure who isn’t doing what as simultaneous desire and disgust at RFID chip implantation vie for superiority in his thoughts.
+He’s not sure who isn’t doing what as simultaneous desire for and disgust at RFID chip implantation vie for superiority in his thoughts.

 Rescue rises de profundus from the subterranean reaches of his consciousness, pulling him out of the sea of his own distress.
 His brain turns out, in medias res, to be an epic freaking baller, thank god; and he’s shoving memories he doesn’t want to have back into the places that they’re trying to cut their way free of, snapping down emerging instincts for violence that come from an alien species he shouldn’t have so much in common with but does.

-“For god’s sake, man,” Newt snaps, gluing his hand together, because Newt is really, he’s just really so great at these kinds of things, or maybe it’s Hermann that’s great.
-Or maybe they’re just both great in different ways but with equal magnitude.
+“For god’s sake, man,” Newt snaps, gluing his hand together, because Newt is really, he’s just really so great at these kinds of things, or maybe it’s Hermann that’s great?
+Or maybe they’re both great in different ways but with equal magnitude.
 Aw.
 That’s nice.
 “Put your head down, won’t you?”

 Aaaaaaand he is looking at the floor.

 He’s looking at the floor, which is rocking the whole eco-conscious-wood-reflects-fluorescent-overhead-lights-meeting-the-vespertine-purple-of-a-sun-setting-behind-a-Wall vibe.
 Yeah.
 Because that’s a vibe.
-Ninety three million miles away is a sun.
+Ninety-three million miles away is a sun.
 Just a sun.
 Some planet’s sun, positionally behind some jerk’s Wall.
 Some planet’s sun sunning the floor of some jerk’s son.

 So witty, his brain says admiringly.